ROSEN, THE FIRST FILING FIRM, Encourages Lufax Holding Ltd Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm - LU

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Lufax Holding Ltd (NYSE: LU) between April 7, 2023 and January 26, 2025, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 20, 2026 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Lufax Holding Ltd (NYSE: LU) between April 7, 2023 and January 26, 2025, both dates inclusive (the “Class Period”), of the important May 20, 2026 in the securities class action first filed by the Firm.

 SO WHAT: If you purchased Lufax securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.